Grevillea leptobotrys

 Grevillea leptobotrys, commonly known as tangled grevillea, is a species of flowering plant in the family Proteaceae and is endemic to the south-west of Western Australia.
 It is a prostrate shrub with simple and toothed, or divided leaves, the lobes further divided, the end lobes triangular, egg-shaped, oblong or more or less linear, and clusters of pale to deep lilac-pink flowers.

 Description

 Grevillea leptobotrys is a prostrate shrub that typically grows to a height of 10–40 cm, its branchlets sometimes silky- or woolly-hairy.
 The leaves are variably-shaped, 30–290 mm long, sometimes simple and toothed, otherwise divided with seven to fifteen lobes, sometimes further divided, the end lobes triangular to egg-shaped, oblong or more or less linear, 2–35 mm long and 1–5 mm wide.
 The flowers are arranged on the ends of branches in sometimes branched clusters on a rachis 30–50 mm long and are pale to deep lilac-pink, the pistil 4–6 mm long.
 Flowering mainly occurs from October to December, but flowers are present in most months.
-The fruit is a oval to club-shaped, red follicle 9–14 mm long.
+The fruit is an oval to club-shaped, red follicle 9–14 mm long.